jcoughlin11/halsey/docs/source/Installation/installation.rst

 Installation
 ============

-It is strongly recommended that you install ANNA in a `virtual environment <https://virtualenv.pypa.io/en/latest/>`_.
+It is strongly recommended that you install Halsey in a `virtual environment <https://virtualenv.pypa.io/en/latest/>`_.
 If you need to manage multiple python versions, then `pyenv <https://github.com/pyenv/pyenv>`_ is an excellent tool for doing so.

-ANNA has several dependencies:
+Halsey has several dependencies:

     * `python <https://www.python.org/>`_ (3.6+)
     * `numpy <https://numpy.org/>`_ (1.17+)